 Employees covered under collective bargaining agreements are also covered under the Lactation Time Away from Work policy, which is a reflection of New York State law.
 Refer to the appropriate union contracts for more information to determine how paid, unpaid, and flextime leave may be used for lactation purposes.
 Supervisors are encouraged to work within union policies and contracts, if applicable.

-The New York State law prohibits discrimination against an employee who chooses to express breast milk in the work place.
-Any complaints of discrimination will be handled under University Policy 6.4, Prohibited Discrimination, Protected Status (Including Sexual) Harassment and Bias Activity.
+The New York State law prohibits discrimination against an employee who chooses to express milk in the workplace.
+Any complaints of discrimination will be handled under University Policy 6.4, Prohibited Discrimination, Protected Status (Including Sexual) Harassment, and Bias Activity.